 TRANSACTIONS - The biggest news of the second quarter was Weyerhaeuser's announcement that it was acquiring 70,900 acres of timberland in Alabama from a private seller for \$196 million.
 The transaction will leave Weyerhaeuser \$225 million shy of its target to grow the timberland portfolio by \$1 billion by the end of 2025.
-The only other major transaction in the third quarter was Salm Schulenburg's purchase of 22,300 acres in Washington from Nuveen for \$155 million.
-Trading at nearly \$7,000/acre, this transaction executed on the upper end of value ranges in the Pacific Northwest.
+The purchase by Salm Schulenburg of 22,300 acres in Washington from Nuveen for \$155 million was another notable transaction; trading at nearly \$7,000/acre, this transaction executed on the upper end of value ranges in the Pacific Northwest.

 TRANSACTIONS IN PROGRESS - All eyes are on the Pacific Northwest, as several offerings linger on the market.
-The largest is 115,000 acres from Rayonier in western Washington, the latest offering in Rayonier's plan to divest \$1 billion worth of timberland.
-Investors closely monitor other offerings in Washington and Oregon from Campbell Global, BTG, and Manulife.
-Very few deals are coming to the market in the South, but a couple offerings are receiving bids early in the fourth quarter.
-Deal flow remains muted in 2024, with total transaction value of just over \$1 billion compared to \$2.2 billion in 2023.
+The largest is 115,000 acres from Rayonier in western Washington, the latest offering in Rayonier's plan to divest \$1 billion of timberland.
+Investors closely monitor other offerings in Washington and Oregon from Campbell Global, BTG Pactual, and Manulife.
+Few Southern deals are coming to the market, but a couple offerings will take bids early in the fourth quarter.
+Deal flow remains muted in 2024, with total transactions just over \$1 billion compared to \$2.2 billion in 2023.